 Settled in the heart of the Pioneer Valley, Smith College is one of the nation’s oldest women’s colleges and remains among our top educational institutions, but rivaling the school’s academic reputation is its aesthetic appeal.
 The college is set within an arboretum and is also home to the Botanic Gardens.
 We recommend the annual mum show, opening this year in early November, but you can also enjoy a slice of tropical paradise year round in the palm house, which offers a great way to warm up during the cold Massachusetts winters.

 Boston may be considered among the central birthplaces of our nation, but Western Massachusetts is home to many pieces of our rich contemporary culture.
-Enjoy this beautiful portion of the state on your next family vacation and discover all it has to offer.
+Enjoy this beautiful portion of the state on your next family vacation and discover all it has to offer, make sure to make room to visit Union Oyster House, one of the oldest restaurants in America.